NilsonKr/Blog_Redux/README.md

-# Fetching And information management of a Blog using Redux
+# Fetching And information management of a blog implementing Redux

 ## Getting Started with Create React App